 Clarkston Campus 1470 Bridge Street Clarkston, WA 99403

 Download Program Flyer

-Walla Walla Community College and the Medical Assisting program inspires students to discover their potential and to achieve their goals by providing diverse and challenging learning opportunities.
+Walla Walla Community College and the Medical Assisting Program inspires all students to discover their potential and achieve their goals by providing relevant, equitable, and innovative learning opportunities and services.

 Student Success: Each student is valued as an individual within a diverse group and is supported to accomplish his/her career goals.